alfonso-villegas/Absenteeism/README.md

 ## MBD-IE
-Coding projects done during the Master Program in Big Data and Analytics at IE University in 2019 - 2020.
+Some of the most relevant coding projects done during the Master Program in Big Data and Analytics at IE University in 2019 - 2020.

 ### Business Analytics:
 Data-Driven Business Strategies and ML models coded in Python: